ak-1/sackman/README.md

-# SackMan
+# sackman

 ## Description

-SackMan helps you reducing the size of your containers to a minimum.
+sackman helps you reducing the size of your containers to a minimum.

 The C code is based on Remi Flament's LoggedFS (https://github.com/rflament/loggedfs).